-It is difficult to provide detailed comments on the technical limitations of drug testing as the Government has not disclosed what methodology will be used.
-However, all on-site drug testing methodologies also have known reliability issues and can return false positives7.
+All on-site drug testing methodologies have known reliability issues and can return false positives8.
 Some further examples of reliability issues are:

 - Some prescription drugs such as anti-depressants show up in drug tests with a positive reading for methamphetamines. - Cannabis can be detected in a person's system for many weeks.
 This means they could test positive as part of the trial (on first or repeat tests), even if they had taken action to cease their use.